What are Net Assets?

 Sears Holding, however, is a classic example of the decrease in Assets over a period of time.
 Sears has been reporting continuous losses resulting in negative book value of the firm.

 Net Assets for Individuals

-Recently, Chris Larsen (co-founder) of cryptocurrency company Ripple has become a fifth wealthiest person in terms of net worth.
-Now that we understand what is net worth to the company, let us look at how it can be calculated in case of an individual.
+Recently, Chris Larsen (co-founder) of cryptocurrency company Ripple has become the fifth wealthiest person in terms of net worth.
+Now that we understand what is net worth to the company, let us look at how it can be calculated in the case of an individual.